shoui520/shoui520.github.io/docs/shouimethod.md

 Try that out with this word: この世

 Use your mouse to highlight the first line of the 研究社　新和英大辞典　第５版　definition, then press the green button.
 Press the book icon, then "Preview" in Anki to see how the card looks.
 Compare it to the previous card you added.
 The one where you highlighted the definition you wanted looks cleaner.
-If you want to refer to the full information when reviewing, Lapis lets you see that by clicking the edges of the left and right edges of the box the definition is shown in.
+If you want to refer to the full information when reviewing, Lapis lets you see that by clicking on the left and right edges of the box the definition is shown in.

 My mining philosophy is to **mine everything**.
 I don't worry about what I mine.
 I also make sure to put as minimal effort into my mining process as possible.
 This means the majority of my cards are made by just clicking the green button or highlighting then clicking the green button.